qindapao/vimio/README.md

 - Currently tested primarily in GUI Vim (e.g. gVim).
 - Terminal Vim support is experimental and may have rendering issues.
 - TAB characters are not supported in drawing mode.
+- do not surport Neovim, Maybe adapted in the future.

 ---